Toronto hospital baby deaths: Deaths

-The Cardiac Ward of the Hospital for Sick Children began what was subsequently found to be a several-fold increase in mortality in June 30 1980.
-Within two months, 20 patient deaths led to a group of nurses approaching the unit's cardiologists, but they kept investigation limited and in house to prevent a "morale problem."
-The excess deaths continued, but it was not until March 1981 that a bereaved father's extreme distress led to the coroner being brought in and detecting suspiciously-high levels of a heart regulating medication digoxin, a powerful form of digitalis, in a dead baby.
+The Cardiac Ward of the Hospital for Sick Children began what was subsequently found to be a several-fold increase in mortality on 30 June 1980.
+Within two months, 20 patient deaths led to a group of nurses approaching the unit's cardiologists, but they kept the investigation limited and in-house to prevent a "morale problem."
+The excess deaths continued, but it was not until March 1981 that a bereaved father's extreme distress led to the coroner being brought in and detecting suspiciously high levels of a heart regulating medication digoxin, a powerful form of digitalis, in a dead baby.

-Metro Toronto coroner Dr. Paul Tepperman said that he was first called to the hospital on March 12, 1981 because Kevin Garnett, the father of Kevin Pacsai, "was unusually upset" over the death of his three-week-old son that day.
-It was only on March 20, 1981, eight days later, that he was told about an autopsy in January on Janice Estrella, who had a digoxin level in her bloodstream that was the highest that he had ever heard of.
+Metro Toronto coroner Dr. Paul Tepperman said that he was first called to the hospital on 12 March 1981 because Kevin Garnett, the father of Kevin Pacsai, "was unusually upset" over the death of his three-week-old son that day.
+It was only on 20 March 1981, eight days later, that he was told about an autopsy in January on Janice Estrella, who had a digoxin level in her bloodstream that was the highest that he had ever heard of.

 Eight days later, he was told that an autopsy by the hospital had found 13 times the normal concentration of the same heart drug in another dead baby.
 The medication had not been subject to any security measures.
 Police were called in and began to search staff lockers when another baby died from digoxin poisoning on 22 March 1981.
 Examination of work logs and other nurses' subjective impression that a colleague had inappropriate reactions to the deaths led to the arrest and the charging with murder of a nurse, who was released on bail.

 In January 1982, babies became ill in a separate department.
-It was later found that epinephrine, which was not supposed to be on that ward, had somehow been substituted for vitamin E. There had been non-fatal unauthorized digoxin administration to other babies, and another death was, contrary to what the hospital had said at the time, caused by unauthorized administration of digoxin.
+It was later found that epinephrine, which was not supposed to be in that ward, had somehow been substituted for vitamin E. There had been non-fatal unauthorized digoxin administration to other babies, and another death was, contrary to what the hospital had said at the time, caused by unauthorized administration of digoxin.
 In September 1981, the team leader nurse Phyllis Trayner (died 2011) found propranolol tablets in food that she was eating, and another nurse found the tablets in her soup.